This document is a directory of who to contact in the Historic Preservation Office.

 This section includes information about federal and state laws and regulations relating to preservation of historic properties, including working with Section 106, assessing visual effects, and easement/convenant resources.

-The State of Delaware encourages the preservation and rehabilitation of historic buildings in Delaware through the Historic Preservation Tax Credit Program.
-This section contains all the information you will need to guide you through the process, as well as a link to federal tax incentive programs.
+The State of Delaware encourages the preservation and rehabilitation of historic buildings in Delaware through its Historic Preservation Tax Credit Program.
+This section contains all the information you will need to guide you through the process.
+If you own depreciable property, there are additional federal tax incentives.

 This section addresses cemetery-related issues, including the Delaware State Historic Preservation Office's responsibilities and services, research resources, eligibility for listing in the National Register of Historic Places, jurisdictional questions, and federal and state legislation.